• Skip to main content

 Instructions

-• In a stand or hand-held mixer beat the butter on medium speed till it is creamy and light in color, about 3 minutes.
+• In a stand or hand-held mixer, beat the butter on medium speed until it is creamy and has soft peaks, about 2 minutes.
 Turn your mixer down to a low setting and gradually add the powdered sugar.
-Once incorporated, turn the speed back to medium and mix for about 2 minutes.
-I like to scrape down the side and just blend for about 30 more seconds.
+Once incorporated, turn the speed back to medium and mix for about 3 minutes.
 Add the vanilla bean and the vanilla extract and mix through the cookie dough.
-Turn the mixer to low and slowly add the flour mixture till incorporated.
-I turn off the mixer and scrape down the sides and across the bottom and blend for another 30 seconds.
-Add the apricots and almonds and just mix on low for 30 seconds.
-You just want the apricots and almonds to be incorporated through the cookie dough and not mashed.

 • Bake for 11-13 minutes.
 When removing from the oven, I only let them sit on the sheet pan for about a minute before gently moving them to a cooling rack.